substationHQ/substation-diy/README.md

 Getting started
 ---------------
-See the detault index.html view — it's the default page that you see when you launch a new page!
+See the default index.html view — it's the default page that you see when you launch a new page!
 It steps you through setting up the .env file, customizing the pages, using the embed, and a few other helpful tips.